-There are about 400 species of primulas of which more than half originate from the Himalayas.
+There are about 500 species of rosette-forming, herbaceous perennials in the genus Primula, of which more than half originate from the Himalayas.
 They are valued for their ornamental flowers and have been cultivated and hybridised for centuries.
-They are grown in gardens for their spring flowers.
+This species, Primula vulgaris is commonly known as Primrose, it resides in the Primulaceae family and produces tongue-shaped leaves.
+This species has earnt a Royal Horticultural Society Award of Garden Merit.
+It is commonly seen in gardens for the attractive light yellow, sometimes white spring flowers.
+They are scented and measure between 2.5-3.5cm in diameter.

 Flowers of the taller species can be cut for the vase.
 If flowers are left on the plants seeds can be harvested to be sown.

 Root basal cuttings in autumn or spring, take root cuttings while dormant in winter